 If you sell a CALL option:

-6. Now that you have chosen your stop loss, just place your stop-loss order.
+6. Now that you have chosen your stop-loss, just place your stop-loss order.
 That’s it, you are done.
-This is how place a logical stop-loss in options.
+This is how we place a logical stop loss in options.

 Like this article?
 Don’t forget to share it with your friends!
 Follow me on Twitter and YouTube for more educational content.